 - Obtain a "change of beneficiary designation" form from your account administrator, and list Gospel for Asia on the form as the sole primary (if single) or contingent (if married) beneficiary, or as one of several ministries you care about, in whatever percentage you desire.

 - Include our address and phone number on the form, along with our Employer Identification Number (EIN):

-- Check with your retirement account administrator to see what is needed by the beneficiary at the time of death to receive the assets, and arrange for those requirements to be met.
+- Check with your retirement account administrator to see what is needed by the beneficiary at the time of death in order to receive the assets, and arrange for those requirements to be met.
 (Sometimes a death certificate needs to be sent in by the beneficiary to a certain address.
 If so, arrange for a death certificate to be sent to GFA with instructions about how and where to apply for the remaining assets to be transferred).

 Gospel for Asia,

 If you have any questions or wish to start the process for your gift, please fill out our contact form, or call Gospel for Asia's Harvest Foundation at 800-946-2742.

 DISCLAIMER:This web page is designed to provide information and illustration of the subject matters covered.
 It is not intended, nor should it be used as legal, accounting or other professional advice.
 It is always a good idea to seek legal and tax advice from your professional advisor(s).